Abandoned Pull Requests

 • Avoid blame.
 Treat abandonment as a system issue, not a personal failure.
 Patterns like Review Ping-Pong, Gatekeeper Bottleneck, and Unclear Ownership often underlie the problem.

 • Create a handover path.
-If a PR is valuable but the original author is unavailable (including cases where an agent opened the PR but cannot iterate further), make it easy for another engineer to adopt it and finish the work (source).
+If a PR is valuable but the original author is unavailable, make it easy for another engineer to adopt it and finish the work.
+Research on abandoned pull requests highlights the role of integrator responsiveness and process factors that can influence whether contributions get merged or abandoned.

-• Capture AI/agent learnings.
-When an AI-assisted PR is closed, record the reason (missing context, test failures, unclear scope, policy concerns) so future agent runs or prompts can be improved instead of repeating the same abandoned work.
+• Capture AI and agent learnings.
+When an AI-assisted PR is closed, record the reason (missing context, unclear scope, policy concerns) so future automation runs can improve instead of repeating abandoned work.

 Actively closing stale PRs and learning from them prevents the problem from compounding.
 It also signals that the team values follow-through and clarity.